Energiz3r/HydroTek/README.md

 ### Features:

-* Uploads sensor data to a web server to enable online monitoring and control of hydroponics
+* Uploads sensor data to a web server to enable online monitoring and control of hydroponics *(control not yet implemented)*
 * WiFi enabled
 * 128x64 OLED display
 * RTC with battery backup for control of grow light on/off periods